Chapter 10:

 “Hm…” Filled with skepticism, Nicolaus looked over the photos intently.
 “Well, it could just be someone else.
 You’re…not in the best neighborhood around here.”

 “True enough, but no one would mess with me normally!
 I’m quite intimidating when I want to be!”
-Further skepticism, and greater doubt!
+Further skepticism, greater doubt!

 “Most likely…honestly, I’ve had that feeling for a while.
 Their reach is somehow both larger and harder to track in recent years, despite my expert skills!
 Oh, Thompson!”
 Aran suddenly closed the distance between himself and Nicolaus to an uncomfortable degree!
 “Have you experienced any changes since the incident?”